Black Reel Awards: Discontinued categories

 In 2005, three categories, Outstanding Actor, Outstanding Actress, as well as Outstanding Film awards were split into two separate categories (Drama and Musical/Comedy).
 In addition, the Outstanding Original Television Program was discontinued in 2005 and later expanded and resurfaced in 2015 as the Outstanding Television Documentary or Special category.

+In 2024, the categories for Outstanding Actor and Actress and Outstanding Supporting Actor and Actress were retired in favor of gender-neutral Outstanding Lead Performance and Outstanding Supporting Performance categories.

 Television categories

 A television awards, known as the Black Reel Awards for Television was first presented on August 1, 2017.
 The awards honors performers, programs, directors and writers over 27 categories in drama, comedy, music, documentaries and TV Movie or Limited Series.
 The TV Movie or Limited Series categories, which previously were honored as part of the Black Reel Awards were moved to the television awards.

 Special categories

 The Special Black Reel Awards are voted on by special foundation committees, rather than by the voting academy membership as a whole.
 They are not always presented on a consistent annual basis.